smarthomeNG/plugins/comfoair/README.md

 ## items.conf

 The plugin is completely flexible in which commands you use and when you want the read out which parameters.
-Everything is configured by adding new items in a SmartHome.py item configuration file.
+Everything is configured by adding new items in a SmartHomeNG item configuration file.

 The following item attributes are supported: